Install and Configure Oracle Database for CDP

 - Create a user and schema for each service you are using from the below

 create user <user> identified by <password> default tablespace <tablespace>; grant CREATE SESSION to <user>; grant CREATE TABLE to <user>; grant CREATE SEQUENCE to <user>;

 You can use any value you want for <schema>, <user>, and <password>.
 The following examples are the default names provided in the Cloudera Manager configuration settings, but you are not required to use them:

 Table 1.
 Databases for Cloudera Software Service Database User Cloudera Manager Server scm scm Reports Manager rman rman Ranger RHEL/CentOS/Ubuntu ranger rangeradmin Ranger KMS RHEL/CentOS ranger rangerkms Hue hue hue Hive Metastore Server hive hive Oozie oozie oozie Data Analytics Studio (DAS) Supported with PostgreSQL only. das das Schema Registry schemaregistry schemaregistry Streams Messaging Manager smm smm

 - Grant a quota on the tablespace (the default tablespace is SYSTEM) where tables will

 For further information about Oracle privileges, see Authorization: Privileges, Roles, Profiles, and Resource Limitations.

-- If you plan to use Apache Ranger, see the following topic for instructions on creating and configuring the Ranger database.
+- If you plan to use Apache Ranger, see the following topic for instructions on creating and configuring the Ranger database and to install the JDBC driver for the database.
 See Configuring a Ranger or Ranger KMS Database: Oracle.